upstash/mcp-server/README.md

 This lets you use Claude Desktop, or any MCP Client, to use natural language to accomplish things on your Upstash account, e.g.:

-- "Create a new Redis database with 1GB of memory"
+- "Create a new Redis database in us-east-1"
 - "List all databases"
 - "See keys starting with "user:" in users-db"
 - "Create a backup"
+- "Give me the spikes in throughput for the last 7 days"

 # Usage